SwallowGenomics/BarnSwallow/Plots and figures/FIGURE1/panel_C/README.md

 6. Genes

-Use the genes from GenomicFeatures with merged coordinates (bedtools merge).
+Use the genes from GenomicFeatures with merged coordinates (bedtools merge).</br>
-Only chromosomes coordinates were mantained.
+Only chromosomes coordinates were mantained.</br>

 `bedtools intersect -c -a binned_genome_200k.bed -b genes_CHRs_merged.bed > genes_200k.bed